 Showing your hand drawing skills of final silhouettes will be appreciated, but displaying your final pieces using Illustrator or InDesign holds more importance as you’ll be expected to use this software.

-Technical drawing skills are also a must when producing a portfolio for a fast fashion role.
+Technical drawing skills are also a must.
 You, the designer, will be providing technical drawings to suppliers to enable them to produce prototype samples, which then go onto mass production.

 Luxury brand portfolios should express tremendous creativity and flair.
 However, make sure you do still show an understanding of commerciality, as luxury fashion employers will want to visualise how your work will be produced and sold.

-It’s essential your portfolios are full of colour.
+There’s nothing worse than a portfolio with a blank front cover.
+Be creative and make your portfolio stand out with a striking front page.
+You want a recruiter and employer to feel impelled to open it.
+It’s essential your portfolios are full of colour too.
 Don’t try and be creative with black and white tones, colour is what recruiters and businesses want to see.

 It’s quite old fashioned to show your portfolio as a tangible book you can hold in your hand, therefore it’s best to create a digital or online book.
 That said, if you’re extremely proud of your offline portfolio, do bring it to your interview to show your potential employer.
 Just make sure you have a digital version of it too.

-A portfolio with too much blank space won’t look impressive.
-Fill as much of your page as possible with your work and designs.
+Fill every page in your portfolio too.
+Blank space doesn't look impressive.
 Pages that have been thought out will translate much better than pages that have been put together at the last minute.

 Employers won’t be interested to know about what you created 10 years ago, they want to know what you can do now.
 Show your experience from the past two years, anything later than this should be removed unless it’s really relevant.

-We at Beyond Talent see fashion designer portfolios every day, however as they’re the property of our candidates we unfortunately can’t show you their work to inspire a portfolio of your own.
+We at Beyond Talent see fashion designer portfolios every day, however as they’re the property of our candidates we unfortunately can’t show you their work to inspire your own.

-However, we’ve done some research and found some good fashion portfolio examples online.
+Worry not, we’ve done some behind the scenes research and found some good fashion portfolio examples online.
 Below you’ll find an explanation about why these portfolios will stand out to recruiters and employers.

 We like this mood board as it includes a mixture of hand-drawn inspiration concepts alongside computer generated images.
 The designer’s included a colour palette and clearly explained her vision for her designs.

 Including colour palettes and fabrics in your final collections is a great way to show how your garments will look.
-Here’s an example of a designer who is showing off its trend search using colour to bring their collection to life.
+Here’s an example of a designer who is showing off their trend research using colour to bring their collection to life.